Factors to Consider When Buying Walking Frames for the Elderly

 Factors to Consider when Buying Walking Frames for Elderly

-Width of the walking frame is an important factor to consider.
+The width of the walking frame is an important factor to consider.
 Generally, a standard walking frame used in nursing homes is approximately 64 cm wide.
 This kind of frame can easily fit through the broader doors of hospitals and nursing homes.
 However, these are not perfect to be used in the home which has standard doorways.
 For home use, there are wide assortments of narrow frames available, which are approx. 53 cm wide.

 Height is another fundamental factor to think over.
 Maximum walking frames can be accustomed according to the convenience of the patient.
-With the option of 4 or 5 different height settings, you can easily adjust height according to the requirement.
+With the option of 4 or 5 different height settings, you can easily adjust the height according to the requirement.

-Size of elderly
+Size of the elderly

-When buying a walking frame for elderly, it is significant to keep their corporeal size in mind.
+When buying a walking frame for the elderly, it is significant to keep their corporeal size in mind.
 If the tolerant is tall or bulky, then wider frames are mainly suitable.
-However, if he/she is short, then narrow walking frames are better option.
+However, if he/she is short, then narrow walking frames are a better option.